parallelvirtualcluster/pvc/docs/manuals/api.md

 * *optional*
 * *requires* `authentication` -> `enabled`

-A list of API authentication tokens that can be passed via the `X-Authentication` header to authorize access to the API.
+A list of API authentication tokens that can be passed via the `X-Api-Key` header to authorize access to the API.

 ##### `description`